What’s next in the Colorado trial to remove Trump from the ballot based on the 14th Amendment | KRDO

 Trump’s lawyers say this showed that his words didn’t incite violence, a core element of his defense.
 Plenty of rallygoers ignored Trump’s call to go to the Capitol.
 Many who did march there stayed peaceful.
 But thousands participated in a violent riot, as highlighted earlier in the trial by two of the 140 police officers who were wounded in the melee.

 One rioter, Tom Bjorklund, testified for Trump’s defense Thursday and admitted on the stand that he breached Capitol grounds, though he said he never entered the building.
-Bjorklund, now the Colorado GOP treasurer, hasn’t been charged with any crimes.
+Bjorklund, now the Colorado GOP treasurer, hasn’t been charged with any crimes, and testified that he didn’t engage in violence at the Capitol.

 “It’s kind of an insult to insurrectionists around the world,” Bjorklund said.
 “Because Republicans just mad about an election hardly rises to the level of an insurrection.”